virtualzx-nad/easy_llm_agents/README.md

+# Note
+The structure here does not work well on llamas.
+Redesigning it and will create a different repo and migrate over later.

 # easy_llm_agents: Easily enhance language model agents

 easy_llm_agents is a versatile Python package for managing and extending language model based agents.
 It allows you to effortlessly teach the agent new capabilities in a few lines of code and integrate the agent into any project.